Thesis Committee Member(s)

 This thesis uses the theory of multiple intelligences as proposed by Howard Gardner as a framework through which to identify the "intelligences" that are necessary for a practicing physician.
 It then examines two of the primary modes of applicant evaluation used by medical school admissions boards- the MCAT and the required premedical curriculum- to see if such modes assess an applicant for these intelligences.
 Finally, this thesis analyzes the changes to the MCAT and premedical curriculum that will be enacted in 2015, gauging how these changes will affect the efficacy of admissions boards in their evaluation of applicants.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Typher, Sean, "The Avant-Garde Physician: Reviving the Humanities in Premedical Education" (2014).
-All Regis University Theses.
+Student Publications.
 610.